Answered By: Circulation Newman Library Last Updated: Dec 20, 2019 Views: 47

 The Education Resources Information Center (ERIC), sponsored by the U.S. Department of Education, produces the world's premier database of journal and non-journal education literature.
 The ERIC online system provides the public with a centralized ERIC Web site for searching the ERIC bibliographic database of more than 1.2 million citations going back to 1966.
 More than 107,000 full-text non-journal documents issued 1993-present are freely available in the ERIC database.
-You can also search the ERIC database through the WorldCat or Ebscohost platforms.
-Those links can be found here
+You can also search the ERIC database through either the WorldCat or EBSCOhost platform links.

 The ERIC database includes documents identified by ED numbers and EJ numbers.
 ERIC Documents are identified by the letters ED followed by a 6-digit number.
 The EJ documents are ERIC Journal articles and the numbers are used to uniquely identify each one and do not serve a location function.
 There is not a separate collection of EJ documents.
 Find these documents by searching the Journal Title Database by title of publication.
-If searching one of the commercial versions of ERIC, click on the Get VText link.
-If there is no online availability, click on the Addison link to check print holdings and on ILLiad when there is no local availability in any format.
+If searching one of the commercial versions of ERIC, click on the Get VText link, .
+Submit a request using ILLiad when there is no local availability in any format.